nickdesaulniers/cpp11-memcached/README.md

 ###Tradeoffs
 1. This code assumes all key value pairs can fit into memory on this machine.
 This doesn't scale well beyond a single machine.
 Moving to a distributed message queue might be better, but adds [complexity in keeping all caches coherent](http://martinfowler.com/bliki/TwoHardThings.html).
-2. Endianess.
-The code that handles converting from bytes to ints depends on the host being little endian (like x86-64, ARM devices might have trouble).
-This part of the code should be rewritten to be more portable.
-3. One thread is spawned per connection.
+2. One thread is spawned per connection.
 This adds latency as the thread is being spawned, and can easily use up system resources in a DoS attack.
 Instead, a thread pool should be used.
-4. Connections are handled synchronously.
+3. Connections are handled synchronously.
 This hurts throughput, but makes the code slightly simpler.
 Boost asio has support for async.
-5. All threads share a key value store.
+4. All threads share a key value store.
 Shared memory is juggling razors.
 Also, I simply wrap access to the key value store in a mutex.
 A thread must acquire the mutex once for a set operation and twice for a get operation.
 The use of a properly programmed concurrent map would be better, like from [libcds](https://github.com/khizmax/libcds) or even the basic example from [C++ Concurrency in Action: Practical Multithreading](http://www.cplusplusconcurrencyinaction.com/).

 ###Formatting
 Each C++ source and header is run through `clang-format -style=Mozilla -i <file>`.